Maniidamakanti28/My-Resume/README.md

-I created a my resume using only html
+I created a resume using only html
 #Simple resume
 # My-Resume